githubteacher/everyone-august/kkarpala-elmira.md

 There are a few options for dining in town.
 For sit down restaurants, there are Crossroads Family Restaurant, Tien Lee Chinese Restaurant, and Sip 'n Bite.
 For fastfood, you can eat at Elmira Donuts and Deli, McDonald's, Swiss Chalet or Harvey's.

 ### Attractions nearby
-Elmira Maple Syrup Festival
+- Elmira Maple Syrup Festival
-<br>St Jacob's Farmers Market
+- St Jacob's Farmers Market
-<br>Elora Gorge
+- Elora Gorge
-<br>Conestoga Lake
+- Conestoga Lake
-<br>Kissing Bridge Trail
+- Kissing Bridge Trail
+- Mennonites in horse drawn carriages

-### Culture
+### Things to Avoid
-Mennonite: horse drawn carriages, hair bonnets and top hats
+Watch out for the horse droppings on the road!